 What is Ghost Month?
 Although there are some variations on this event, here is a brief guide to what you can expect to see over the next month along with some important cultural information.

-For those who hold to this, they believe that when you physically die, your spirit goes to live in a spirit world which is very similar to this one.
-Those that have done good go to a place of rest and happiness, those that have done bad, go to a place that is not.
+For those who hold to this traditional system, the belief is held that when you physically die, your spirit goes to live in a spirit world which is very similar to this one.
+Those that have done good go to a place of rest and happiness, those that have done bad, go to a place that is not peaceful.
 The second place is also where spirits who are killed or die apart from family are sent.
-This group also includes those with no family to worship them, such as those killed in major disasters where whole groups of people are killed with no family are left to worship, etc. This group of spirits must go through some process to work their way towards the other spirit world where they can finally rest.
+This group also includes those with no family to worship and honor them, such as those killed in major disasters.
+This group of spirits must go through some process to work their way towards the other spirit world where they can finally rest.
 This may include reincarnation and/or another chance for some.

 Now, what is Ghost Month – and why is it such a big deal in Taiwanese culture.